A new mortgage refinancing program from Fannie Mae targeted to low- and moderate-income borrowers opens to applicants tomorrow, June 5.

 This refi program has very specific eligibility requirements.
 To qualify, you must:

-- Have a mortgage backed by Fannie or Freddie on a one-unit single-family property.
+- Have a mortgage backed by Fannie on a one-unit single-family property.
 Investment properties and second homes aren’t eligible.
+(Freddie Mac is expected to start its own similar program this summer.)

 - Make 80 percent or less of your area’s median income.
 Fannie Mae’s income eligibility tool is here; Freddie Mac’s is here.
 In Chicago, for instance, the income cap for this program is $71,280.